-In any of the above scenarios, we expect to:
+In this scenario, we expect to:

-- Revise ANZ's SACP by one notch to 'a+' from 'a'. - · Maintain our 'AA-' long-term issuer credit rating on ANZ, reducing the uplift in our issuer credit rating on ANZ above the bank's SACP to one notch from two notches.
-This uplift reflects our assessment of the likelihood of extraordinary support from the Australian sovereign. - Raise by one notch our rating on each of the Tier-1 and Tier-2 regulatory capital instruments issued by ANZ Bank and its subsidiaries, in line with the revision in the bank's SACP.
+- Revise our assessment of ANZ's SACP by one notch to 'a+' from 'a'. - Maintain our 'AA-' long-term issuer credit rating on ANZ, reducing the uplift in our rating above the bank's SACP to one notch from two notches.
+This uplift reflects our assessment of the likelihood of extraordinary support from the Australian sovereign. - Raise by one notch our ratings on the Tier-1 and Tier-2 regulatory capital instruments that the ANZ group entities issued.